 #4 – Set up an online blog

 Here’s one idea I could talk about for hours given I am in the process of this one myself.
-An online blog can be a hugely profitable side hustle and can be monetized through display ads, amazon affiliate links or even your own info-product such as an Ebook as discussed above.
+An online blog can be a hugely profitable side hustle and can be monetized through display ads, amazon affiliate links or even your own info product such as an Ebook as discussed above.

 It’s slightly cliche, but the most important part of blog writing is the content you share with the internet – I’ve learnt from personal experience that most of the traffic a blog accrues come from organic search – i.e. people on google or other search engines searching for a keyword such as ‘side hustles’ and then finding my blog and clicking through to-it.
-It takes google usually 6-9 months to start to show a new blogs posts on its first page so this side hustle is definitely a time investment but with the possibility of a great pay-off in the future.
+It takes google usually 6-9 months to start to show new blog posts on its first page so this side hustle is definitely a time investment but with the possibility of a great pay-off in the future.

 Have a read of my post on how to start and make money from a personal finance blog in 6 months.